tomasko126/easylistczechandslovak/README.md

 easylistczechandslovak
 ======================

-Easylist Czech and Slovak is official filter list for AdBlock and AdBlock Plus.
+Easylist Czech and Slovak is official filter list for AdBlock and Adblock Plus.